kindlyops/hugo-enlist-io/site/content/resources/misc/hiring-managers-do-you-have-an-active-candidate-pool/index.md

 ---
-title: "Hiring Managers Do You Have an Active Candidate Pool"
+title: "Hiring Managers Do You Have an Active Candidate Pool?"
 date: "Apr 27, 2020"
 ---
 {{< img src="active-candidate-pool.jpg" alt="" >}}